 If all else fails, just be aware of the impact your visits are having.
 Generally you will always go Direct to your website ie by typing your domain into the browser or using a bookmark.
 So your own visits will only be impacting the Direct traffic stats, and not the other traffic sources like Organic Traffic or visits from Social Media.

-Did I miss any common Google Analytics issues?
+Did I miss any common Google Analytics problems?
 Or do you have alternative ways to solve the issues listed above?
 Feel free to let me know in the comments.